Webinar: Understanding the Duty to Accommodate

 Human rights and accommodation in the workplace means doing our best to remove barriers so that all employees can fully participate at work regardless of their race, colour, ancestry, place of origin, age, sex, physical or mental disability, sexual orientation, gender identity or expression, religion, marital or family status, political belief and/or criminal convictions (unrelated to their employment).

-This 45-minute webinar will cover:
+This 45-minute webinar covers:

-• human rights terminology and concepts with a focus on the "duty to accommodate" and "undue hardship";
+• human rights terminology and concepts with a focus on the “duty to accommodate” and “undue hardship”

-• the role and responsibilities that employers, unions and employees have in connection with workplace accommodation processes.
+• the role and responsibilities that employers, unions and employees have in connection with workplace accommodation processes

-Cost: $33 + GST (per person)
+Cost: $50 + GST (per person)

-Register Now
+Register now

 Questions

-If you have any questions concerning the workshop, please contact Donna Verones by e-mail at donnav@bcpsea.bc.ca or by phone at 604.730.4501.
+If you have any questions concerning the workshop, please contact Donna Verones by email at donnav@bcpsea.bc.ca or by phone at 604.730.4501.

 Back to Courses Offered